Experts in

 Cerebral Palsy is often significantly life-limiting, placing great strain on both the physical and mental health of people with the condition, and on loved ones who often need to provide round-the-clock support.

-There are many possible causes of Cerebral Palsy, but complications either before or at the time of birth can sometimes lead to lifelong birth injuries, and can be as a result of medical negligence.
+There are many possible causes of Cerebral Palsy, but complications either before or at the time of birth can sometimes lead to lifelong birth injuries, and can be as a result of medical negligence, sadly resulting in a child brain injury claim.

-Cerebral Palsy is just one of many birth injuries that have severe and long-lasting effects, and a legal claim can secure significant compensation to firstly attend to a child’s immediate needs, and for their long-term future.
+Cerebral Palsy caused by medical negligence is just one of many birth injuries that have severe and long-lasting effects, and a legal claim can secure significant compensation to firstly attend to a child’s immediate needs, and for their long-term future.

 Specialists in Cerebral Palsy claims